What do Expedia, Salesforce, and Stripe have in common?

 - launch new user experiences, digital products, and services

 In essence, with APIs, you can allow third parties to incorporate your product into their ecosystem (or gain access to the data you have) — and vice versa.
-With an API, you can become a platform business: a service provider that generates value by facilitating interactions between a large number of participants.
+With API strategies, you can become a platform business: a service provider that generates value by facilitating interactions between a large number of participants.

 And there are quite a few benefits to being a platform business: